robcronin/sls-bdd-python-optimised-ci/README.md

 A Serverless BDD Example in Python using an Optimised CI Pipeline

 This is an example repo using the lock table as laid out in the [bdd-lock-table repo](https://github.com/robcronin/bdd-lock-table)
+- Check that out first for more context

 It runs a number of [behave](https://github.com/behave/behave) BDD tests on some simple python serverless functions